A letter from the government, that cannot be good news. OH MAN! No me! Why me?

 Tim O'Brien drives north, without a destination.
 He is mad, actually he is feeling more emotions than he is able to process.
 He just wants to go, to forget about this war.

 Canada is so close.
 I could just swim from here.
-I know I should run, but I am too embarrassed to do so.
+I know I should run, but I am too embarrassed to do it.

 Poor kid, having to make such a desicion.

 When Tim was ready to leave he looked for Elroy, but he was gone.
 He clean the kitchen and left his payment for the lodging on the table.
 He drove back home and then he went to war.